Watts Station: Construction and operation as a Pacific Electric station

-Effects of its discontinuation
+Effects of discontinuation

-The end of the “Red Car” in Watts brought about change in the community.
+The end of streetcar service in Watts brought about change in the community.
 With its closing, Watts Station lost a key form of mass transportation.
 Many of Watts' low-income residents could also not afford to own automobiles, which were becoming the norm.
 The spread of employment across Los Angeles and lack of transportation resulted in less employment opportunities and more traveling expenses for the people in Watts.

 History

 Incidents occurring around Watts Station in its early years including the following: